stanislawbartkowski/mytpcds/README.md

 res | Refeence data set for Qualify Test qualification | Queries parameters used to run Qualify Test

-## Java query runner
+## Java Query Runner

 The queries can be executed by an appropriate command line tool.
-But to pass QUALIFY test, the output should match the reference answer result set.
+But to pass Qalify Test, the output should match the reference answer result set.
 Because every tool comes with its own output format, it is not easy to find a common denominator for all databases.
 So I develeped a simple Java QueryRunner giving the same output format regardless of the database.<br>

-**Build Java QueryRunner**
+**Build Java Query Runner**
 > cd cd RunQueries<br>
 > mvn package<br>
 The following directory structure should be created.